damir-manapov/hands-on-superset-in-react/README.md

 ## Embedding Superset in React

-The React application (`ui/`) demonstrates how to embed Superset dashboards and charts.
+The React application (`ui/`) demonstrates how to embed Superset dashboards.
+The dashboard fills the entire available space and adapts to the window size.
 The NestJS backend (`back/`) provides:

-- Authentication with Superset API
-- Secure API proxy to avoid CORS issues
+- Guest token generation for dashboard access (scoped to specific dashboard)
+- Dashboard UUID lookup by slug

+Token refresh is managed by the UI using the Superset Embedded SDK; the backend does not proxy Superset APIs and does not manage refresh.

+**Key Features:**
+- Full-page dashboard embedding that adapts to window size
+- Secure token-based authentication (guest tokens valid only for the specific dashboard)
+- Domain-restricted embedding (configured during initialization)
-- Token management and refresh
+- Automatic token refresh before expiration

 ### Project Structure

 ```
 .
-├── back/          # NestJS backend (Superset API proxy & auth)
+├── back/          # NestJS backend (guest token issuance & UUID lookup)
 ├── ui/            # React frontend (embeds Superset components)
 ├── compose/       # Docker Compose setup for infrastructure
 └── package.json   # Root workspace configuration